okskopM/okskopM/README.md

-## Hi there 👋
+## Hi everyone👋

-###Currently,I'm studing programming languages and getting acquainted with different areas of the IT sphere
+Currently,I'm studing programming languages and getting acquainted with different areas of the IT sphere